Last Updated on November 14, 2022 by Laura

 Although the origin of this old adage may be disputed, the truth of the sentiment has endured through the years.
 And it is this idea that fuels my desire to instill independence in my students.
 That is why I believe it is important to help our students with library catalog practice throughout the year.

-Like so many important information skills concepts, it is imperative to scaffold student learning so that skills from previous years are reinforced and built upon.
-Add a bit of new practice each year at each grade level and you have a recipe for success!
-We all want our students to have success finding information they want and need!
+Like so many important library skills concepts, it is imperative to scaffold student learning so that skills from previous years are reinforced and built upon.
+Add a bit of new library catalog practice each year at each grade level and you have a recipe for success!
+We all want our students to find the information they want and need!
 I use this K-5 Library Catalog Unit to ensure that the skills I am teaching in kindergarten through fifth grade build upon one another each year.
-We learn about different types of searches (subject, keyword, title, author, series), adding on each year.
+We learn about different types of library catalog searches (subject, keyword, title, author, series), adding on each year.

-These activities have the most potential for student application beyond class if students are logged into the catalog and if they have some choice.
-I’ve tried to build in choice within the parameters of the types of searches we are learning.
-So I begin teaching students how to log into Destiny and check their information beginning in 2nd grade.
-After that I usually have them log into the catalog for most activities.
-This always gives the option of putting books on hold and it gives a great opportunity for talking about personal information, privacy protection, and safety.
+These activities have the most potential for student application beyond class if students are logged into the library catalog and if they have some choice.
+So I begin teaching students how to log into the Destiny catalog system and check their information in 2nd grade.
+After that I usually have them log into the library catalog for most of our library skills activities.
+Students learn to put books on hold and we talk about personal information, privacy protection, and safety.

 Giving students the skills and tools to effectively use the library catalog and find resources in the library lays a very basic and necessary foundation for future inquiry and information seeking.
 Therefore the activities in this unit support the following American Association of School Librarian Standards from the Framework for Learners: